minseokim0629/minseokim0629/README.md

 ### Hi there 👋

-My name is inseo, a growing developer.
+My name is minseo, a growing developer.
 <!--
 **minseokim0629/minseokim0629** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.